cornell-ece2400/ece2400-docs/docs/ece2400-sec7-objoriented.md

 --------------------------------------------------------------------------

 Because we need to implement a destructor, the rule of three tells us we also need to implement a copy constructor and assignment operator.
-One easy way to implement the destructor, copy constructor, assignment operator is to first implement two private helper member functions:

- - `void copy( const SListInt& lst )`: copy `lst` into this list
- - `void clear()`: clear this list

-Then we can just call `copy` and `clear` appropriately like this:

- - destructor calls `clear`
- - copy constructor calls `copy`
- - assignment operator calls `clear` then `copy`
+These are simliar.
+The key difference is that the assignment operator must first clean up the current object before doing the copy, while the copy constructor can assume the current object is uninitialized.
 Implementing copy can be a little tricky.
 The easiest (but not the most efficient) algorithm is to just iterate through the given list and call `push_front` for each item.
 Unfortunately, this will result in the new copy being in the reverse order ... but then you can call the `reverse` method to make sure the items are in the right order.
+Make sure you handle self assignment correctly!

 When you are finished use the corresponding directed test cases to verify your implementation is working: